Not your usual meatery – Clerkenwell

-Foxlow is the new restaurant from the guys behind Hawksmoor.
-Although steak is also on the menu here, the emphasis is on less common cuts of meat.
+Foxlow is the new restaurant from the guys behind Hawksmoor, and although steak is also on the menu here, the emphasis is on less common cuts of meat.
 A salad bar serving a jewelled array of nut-studded choices suggests that Foxlow is a less visceral alternative to your usual steakhouse.
-Peppery squid to start is effervescent with chilli and lime.
-The batter is delicate whilst the squid itself is soft and giving.
+Peppery squid to start is effervescent with chilli and lime, the batter is delicate whilst the squid itself is soft and giving.

 Delicacy is surrendered to stature with the next course.
 A ten hour beef shortrib is one of the biggest cuts of meat I have ever been presented with.
 This mammoth hunk of slow-smoked meat is served on a bone of pre-historic proportions.
 The beef is veined with softened fat and falls off the bone in neat layers.
 The cabbage kimchi it is served with kicks the meat up a notch with a pickled chilli frisson.
 A sauce would improve the dish, but on a whole it still pleases.